 Many people see the presence or absence of a RIC as an indicator of a whether or not an item can be recycled in their curbside bin, but as we’ve learned, it isn’t as simple as that.
 It’s important to know what’s accepted by your local recycling program and where you can take things that are not accepted.
 Today, in most communities, anything with a RIC higher than two is considered hard to recycle.
 In Gwinnett County, only plastic bottles and jugs marked with a #1 or #2 RIC are recyclable curbside.
 That includes things like water bottles, soda bottles, laundry detergent bottles, and milk jugs.
 Plenty of other plastic packaging is also #1 or a #2, but since it isn’t in the shape of a bottle or a jug, it’s harder to for processors to separate and recycle.
 When you’re unsure whether something is recyclable in Gwinnett County, refer to our comprehensive recycling directory!

-The Center for Hard to Recycle Materials (CHaRM) in Atlanta accepts #1 plastics for recycling, and sends plastics marked with a #2, #4, #5, and #6 to Nexus Fuels to be turned into fuels like gasoline, kerosene, diesel, heavy oils, and waxes via thermal depolymerization (pyrolysis).
+The Center for Hard to Recycle Materials (CHaRM) in Atlanta accepts #1 plastics for recycling, and sends plastics marked with a #2, #4, #5, and #6 to Nexus Circular to be turned into the building blocks of new plastic via thermal depolymerization (pyrolysis).
 Plastics #3 and #7 are too toxic or complex for any of CHaRM’s recycling or even waste-to-energy partners to process at this time.
 Plastics with no visible RIC are also not accepted by recycling centers including CHaRM.

 The numbers on rigid plastic are often more confusing to people than they are a helpful guide.
 One way in which they are useful is in helping limit your family’s exposure to toxic chemicals.
 The American Academy of Pediatrics has reported that #3 plastics (like rubber duckies, pet toys, garden hoses, Christmas trees, and traffic cones) include phthalates, #6 plastics (like red plastic Solo cups and clamshell takeout containers) include styrene, and #7 plastics (found in things like baby bottles, sippy cups, water cooler bottles, and car parts) include bisphenols—all suspected or confirmed human carcinogens—so you may want to take extra care to avoid using items made of those plastics.
 Products made from other types of plastic have been found to contain trace toxic chemicals, too, which means that reducing your plastic use overall, not storing food in plastic, and never heating up plastic are smart ways to limit exposure.